Detecting practically significant dependencies in metric spaces via distance correlations: Pivotal inference for distance covariance and correlation

 The main theoretical tool for the construction of a pivotal test for the hypotheses \eqref{det2} is the following limiting result, which gives the weak convergence of the $3$-dimensional sequential process defined by \eqref{det4} and \eqref{det4a}.
+The space $\ell^\infty[0,1]$ denotes the space of all bounded functions defined on $[0,1]$, equipped with the supremum norm, and the symbol $\rightsquigarrow$ denotes weak convergence in the sense of \cite{wellner_vandervaart:1996}.

 \begin{theorem} For each $\lambda \in [0,1]$ define the random vector